-The result of most custody disputes during a contested or high net worth divorce in Tennessee is that the mother becomes primary custodian of the child or children who the divorcing couple share.
+The result of most custody disputes during a contested or high net worth divorce in Tennessee is that the mother becomes the primary custodian of the child or children who the divorcing couple share.

 If you are a father whose goal is a more prominent role in the life of your child, this tendency on the part of our state's family law courts does not have to become your reality.
-The Franklin fathers' rights lawyer at Dana McLendon Law wants to level the playing field for fathers and former husbands in the greater Nashville and Middle Tennessee areas.
+The Franklin family lawyer at Dana McLendon Law wants to level the playing field for fathers and former husbands in the greater Nashville and Middle Tennessee areas.

 Have you been shortchanged for access to your child?
 Do you want to establish paternity in order to exercise your rights to custody, visitation, and parenting time?